 246. DRAMATIC THEORY AND CRITICISM.
 Analysis of dramatic theory and criticism from Aristotle to the present.
-Prerequisite: English 102 or equivalent.
+Prerequisite: Senior standing and at least one previous course in dramatic literature.

 250. ADVANCED COMPOSITION.
 Advanced practice in expository writing.
 Pre-requisite: English 100 and 101.